Obadahamdan1/Agent-Based-Verification-System/README.md

 # Agent-Based Lost-and-Found System
+#This Project was Done For a Hackathon so Expect Mistakes
 ## Overview
 This project is an AI-powered simulation of a police station's lost-and-found system, specifically designed for managing lost wallets.
 The system utilizes **Natural Language Understanding (NLU)** to verify claims by matching a person’s Face ID and physical ID against a secure database.